matsengrp/phage-dms-vacc-analysis/README.md

 8200inputs+39768outputs (4major+906688minor)pagefaults 0swaps
 ```

-Using the configuration called in the script above, the pipeline will output the pickle dump'd binary `layered-analysis.phip` which when loaded, will give you the xarray dataset which is described and queried by the [phippery](https://github.com/matsengrp/phippery)
+Using the configuration called in the script above, the pipeline will output the pickle dump'd binary `layered-analysis.phip` which when loaded, will give you the xarray dataset which is described and queried by the [phippery](https://github.com/matsengrp/phippery) package

 ### Static containers